 Euphoria is often the reason why people use drugs like benzos outside of their recommended use.
 For example, some individuals may take the medication more often than the doctor has recommended in an attempt to experience the euphoric effects of the drug.

-As a result of repeated use, individuals may begin to abuse the drugs and, eventually, become addicted to them.
+As a result of repeated use, individuals may begin to misuse the drugs and, eventually, become addicted to them.

 If you or someone you know is dependent on or addicted to benzos, a detox program can help to bring freedom and peace to the situation.